 Project outcomes

-Please present a list of the project outcomes (e.g. changes in the state/trends of environmental, social or economic factors relating to the target SEPLS, or in the awareness/behaviours of your target stakeholders) resulting from the activities and/or outputs of the project.
+Please present a list of the project outcomes (e.g. changes in the state/trends of environmental, social or economic factors relating to the target SEPLS, or in the awareness/behaviours of your target stakeholders) resulting from the activities and outputs of the project.
 Please specify the scale of the outcomes and/or the stakeholders involved, as well as whether the outcomes were already generated during the project period or are anticipated after the project closing.